mmu2023AppliedWebDevGroup4/Year3AppliedWebDesign/1_user_and_competitor_research/user-research.md

 - Occupation: Chloe is a full time student

-- Description or quote
+- Description or quote: Chloe is a full time student who attends university at least 3 times a week and has loads of friends.
+She is always on social media checking for the latest celebrity photos of fashion and trying to replicate them at an afforbale price.

-- Likes:
+- Likes: social media, parties and image

-- Dislikes
+- Dislikes: dirt, spiders and mess/ clutter

-- Needs and goals
+- Needs and goals: She likes to set the trends and wants to be up to date with all of the latest looks.
+The MMU guide to fashion would be a place for her to gather ideas and stay up to date with weekly style changes.

 ## Profiles 3